DarkstarXDD/blog-preview-card/README.md

     font-size: clamp(0.75rem, 2vw, 0.875rem);
   }
   ```
+- To make the whole card clickable, I used a pseudo element.
+I added the pseudo element to the `<a>` inside the `<h2>`.
+Then made the card component `position: relative`.
+Now when `top-0` `right-0` `bottom-0` `left-0` is given to the pseudo element, it will be same size as the card component.
+- Added the hover effect to the card component.
+So when hoverd over the card the `box-shadow` will get slightly bigger.

 #

 ### Testing and Accessibility. 🧪

-- Used the Responsively App to check how the site looks on various screen sizes, starting from 320 x 480 and going up to 3000 x 2000.
+- Used the Responsively App to check the site's appearance on various screen sizes, from 320x480 to 3000x2000.
-- Using Firefox on desktop, changed the browser font size to extreme low and high values (9px to 56px respectively).
+- Set the browser font size on desktop to various values ranging from 9px to 56px to ensure everything on the site scales properly with the user's preferred browser font size.
-- Zoom the page in and out using Ctrl + Scroll wheel.
+- Zoomed the page in and out using Ctrl + Scroll wheel (up to 500%).
-- Tested using NVDA screen reader.
+- Tested with the NVDA screen reader.
 - Viewed the site on an iPhone 11.
 - Performed Lighthouse and PageSpeed tests. ([PageSpeed Result.](https://pagespeed.web.dev/analysis/https-blog-preview-card-darkstarxdd-vercel-app/b5c8y1o65d?form_factor=mobile))